loning/universe/update_history.md

 2. **Mathematical Expression Unification**: All mathematical formulas use consistent symbols and formats
 3. **Link Updates**: All cross-reference links in files have been updated
 4. **Bilingual Support**: All content is provided in both Chinese and English
 5. **Format Optimization**: Special attention to the format of mathematical formulas, ensuring correct rendering

+#### June 10, 2024
+- Added "Higher-Dimensional Information Classicalization" theory
+- This theory explains how lower-dimensional observers attempt to classicalize higher-dimensional quantum information
+- Provided a Quantum-Classical Dualism explanation for traditional "metaphysical" fields
+- Introduced the concept of the ratio between classical entropy and classical knowledge